evan-corpath/coach-api-temp/README.md

 `sudo mysql -uroot < sampleData.sql` to reset local mysql db values

-This is temporary API for the AI Coach component in Corpath.
+This is temporary REST API for the AI Coach component in Corpath.
 It's a Node-Express server connected to a local MySQL server.